shaggy63/rh-trading-bot/README.md

 * (int) `max_data_rows`: Max number of data points to store in the Pickle file (if you have issues with memory limits on your machine).
 1k rows = 70kB

 ## Running the bot
 If you want to keep the bot running even when you're not logged into your server, I recommend using the [nohup](https://linuxize.com/post/linux-nohup-command/) command in Linux.
-It will save all the output in a file called `nohup.out`, where you can see what the bot is thinking.
+It will save its output in a file called `nohup.out`, where you can see what the bot is thinking.
 Information about the bot's state is also saved in three pickle files, so that if you stop and restart it, it will continue from where it left off:

 > `nohup ./bot.py &`